Martman954/Martman954/README.md

 - 📫 How to reach me **matej.palas954@gmail.com**

-- 🌱 I’m currently learning **React & tailwind, Data Science & Machine Learning, DevOps practices and work with Arduino ATMEGA2560 in C**
+- 🌱 I’m currently learning **React, Data Science & Machine Learning, DevOps practices and work with Arduino ATMEGA2560 in C**

 - 👨‍💻 All of my projects are available at [https://github.com/Martman954](https://github.com/Martman954)